Marinara Dipping Sauce

 Pour in your tomatoes and balsamic vinegar and bring to a simmer.

-Add in your basil, oregano, seasoning (& chilli flakes/sugar) and stir to combine.
+Add in your basil, oregano, sugar, chilli flakes (optional) and salt & pepper (to taste) and stir to combine.

 Simmer for a good 10-15 mins until the sauce has thickened, stirring occasionally.